 Videos, radio play, multimedia stuff.
 For the videos that have installation components, see the INSTALLS page for more documentation.

 It’s pretty wild to see (and hear) the massive difference in budget from 2007 through to 2018.
 I started from the premise that if I could turn on a video camera and google my way through Final Cut, then I could make a piece.
-I had to start that way because I was a bad grant writer.
-These days I use Premiere mostly, and have gotten slightly better at grant writing.
-I write the script and edit the video myself (editing is the most creative part of the video-making process for me), and I design the set and make the props.
-I love it when pros are running camera, lighting the set, and recording and mixing sound (thank you EMPAC!)
+I had to start that way because I was a horrible grant writer.
+I also told myself that nobody knows anything, so why wouldn’t I script, shoot, edit a video by myself— even though I have never taken a video course, a photo course, or a script writing course?
+I was right, and I was wrong— and I just did it anyway.
+Of course it really helped that I could access free cameras and an editing station at school… These days I use Premiere mostly, though I am kinda resenting the monthly cost.
+I still write the script and edit the video myself, and I design the set and make the props.
+Editing, especially, is the most creative part of the video-making process for me, and I don’t ever want to delegate that to someone else.
+I’d lose authorship over the work if I did that.
+But I sure do love it when pros are running camera, lighting the set, and recording and mixing sound (thank you EMPAC!)

 If It Bleeds (2018)